MorpheusAIs/Docs/!KEYDOCS README FIRST!/Code Providers/Code Contributor Best Practices.md

 ## **Monthly Weight Bidding Schedule**
 To streamline the process of offering and accepting code contributions, please follow the following schedule:

+### TLDR: Propose work beginning of the month, if accepted, do the work, submit completed code at the end of the month, get the code judged and rewarded.

 - By the 7th - Maintainers judge contributions from previous month.

 - By the ~8th - Morpheus smart contract updated with new weights